xuerongNanopay/spring_cheatsheet/spring_security/README.md

     - acl_permission(id, permission)
     - acl_role(id, role)
     - acl_user(id, username)
+    - acl_resource: permission --- *:1 --- resource (This one can be conbined with permission to save one table)
-  2. Relationship tables: user --- manyTomany --- role --- manyTomany --- permission
+  2. Relationship tables: user --- *:1 --- role --- *:1 --- permission
     - acl_user_role
     - acl_role_permission

+## RBAC:
+  - Role-Based Access Control
+  - Resource-Based Access Control

 ## TroubleShooting
   - if you are using ```HttpSecurity.formLogin(withDefaults)```, the /login and /logout port will be override